 It somehow prioritizes the most demanded content and makes it insanely fast.

 Although it’s designed to work best for applications with a huge number of requests, it could work for small to medium websites.

 But, Varnish brings the most value on high-traffic websites.

 The main downside is that it’s not that easy to set up.
 Especially on Prestashop.

 Since it transforms elements into static pieces, you have to be very careful not to cache dynamic objects on the page such as carts, wish lists, account blocks, checkout pages and so on.

 Setting it up by yourself or using a managed service

-At Canonicalized, we are huge Could Hosting fans.
-Simply because it’s easily scalable.
+At Canonicalized, we are huge Cloud Hosting fans.
+Simply because it’s easier to scale.

 Also, you only pay for what you use.
 If there is one thing we hate more than wasting time, it’s wasting money.